-Pete Rose 360B as Part of Andy Warhol’s Larger Body of Work
+Pete Rose 360B by Andy Warhol as Part of His Larger Body of Work

 One of his late-period celebrity portraits, Warhol used acrylic paint on a canvas with four silk-screen images of Rose in a right-handed batting stance.
-Each image has a different color and the work is notable for being in the style of a baseball card.
+The work is notable for being in the style of a baseball card.
 “It was so brilliant of Andy to make it into a baseball card,” said Carl Soloway, the Cincinnati Art Dealer who approached Warhol about creating the portrait.
 “And that’s so interesting because baseball cards are collectible and negotiable.
 So it was a statement about the commercialization of art, just like his soup cans are about the commercialization of branding.”

 Photo credit: “Pete Rose on Hitting: How to Hit Better than Anybody”, 1985.
 Photo by Gordon Baer.
 Courtesy of Phungo.